nevergiveup-c/krnl-shm-comm/README.md

 - `InfoMask`: a bitmask for calculating offsets to optional object structures.
 - `Body`: The beginning of a structure unique to each object type (SECTION in our case)

 First of all, let's take a look at how the `InfoMask` field works.
 In the Windows kernel, there's a symbol `ObpInfoMaskToOffset` (an array of offsets) containing hardcoded information about offsets within the OBJECT_HEADER structure.
 Using an index and the bitmask, we can find out whether the object contains an optional structure we're interested in, for example: InfoMask & 0x02 - OBJECT_HEADER_NAME_INFO.
-To get the offset, we need to use the same AND operation to get an index in the array and get the value from the array at this index —  this will be our offset to the structure `ObpInfoMaskToOffset[InfoMask & 0x03]` —  offset to OBJECT_HEADER_NAME_INFO`, and then we subtract the obtained offset from objectHeader and get the beginning of the optional structure.
+To get the offset, we need to use the same AND operation to get an index in the array and get the value from the array at this index —  this will be our offset to the structure `ObpInfoMaskToOffset[InfoMask & 0x03]` —  offset to OBJECT_HEADER_NAME_INFO, and then we subtract the obtained offset from objectHeader and get the beginning of the optional structure.

 Table of optional structures: (incomplete)